openstack-k8s-operators/data-plane-adoption/openstack_control_plane_deployment.md

 OpenStackControlPlane deployment
 ================================

-First we create OpenStackControlPlane CR with

-Here we create a Service resource inside OpenShift that will direct MariaDB connections to the external MariaDB running on controllers.
+The following instructions create OpenStackControlPlane CR with MariaDB and RabbitMQ with adoption redirects in place.
+This will be the foundation of the adopted podified control plane to which we will be gradually adding services in later steps.

+> Note: Currently MariaDB with redirection is implemented.
+Service
+> subset deployment and RabbitMQ redirection are TBD.

 Prerequisites
 -------------